 Where to Look for Them

 If you still don’t see anything, flip up the box spring to check the underside.
-Bed bugs like to hang upside down on the bottom of box springs.
-Once the mattress and box springs are removed from the bed frame be sure to thoroughly check the frame, especially in the corners as this is another area they like to hide.
+They like to hang upside down on the bottom of box springs.
+Once you have removed the mattress and box springs are removed from the bed frame check the frame thoroughly especially in the corners.

 Another place to look aside from the bed is your dresser drawers.
-If you do have bed bugs they are likely in your clothing as well as your bedding.
+If you do have an infestation they are likely in your clothing as well as your bedding.
 Pull out your drawers and look in the crevices of the drawer as well as the crevices inside the shell of the dresser.

-No matter how infested your home is, bed bugs can be difficult to see.
+No matter how infested your home is, they can be difficult to see.
 Remember, they are tiny creatures.
 When an infestation is bad enough you will be able to see clusters of them on top of your mattress.

 Other Search Tips

-Another way you can see bed bugs is to inspect your mattress and other furniture at night with a red light only.
+Another way you can see them is to inspect your mattress and other furniture at night with a red light only.

 Other places to look are dark areas such as behind wallpaper that has lifted, in curtains or drapes, in stoves and ovens or any other unused appliances throughout the house, behind switch plates for your switches and outlet covers and under the tack strips of carpeting.
 Basically, these insects can live anywhere in your home.

-Because it is possible for bed bugs to have a host other than a human host, it is necessary to make sure you caulk and seal all openings or cracks and crevices to your home.
-You need to ensure no rodents enter your home carrying a hitch hiking bed bug.
+Because it is possible for them to have a host other than a human host, it is necessary to make sure you caulk and seal all openings or cracks and crevices to your home.
+You need to ensure no rodents enter your home carrying a hitchhiking bug.

 Yes.
-Bed bugs leave their mark behind.
+They leave their mark behind.
 The first, and most obvious sign, is their waste.
 As gross as it sounds, it’s one of the telltale signs of bed bugs.
-This waste consists of different things such as blood, bed bug fecal matter, skin shed, eggs and other dead bugs.
+This waste consists of different things such as blood, fecal matter, skin shed, eggs and other dead bugs.

 This type of waste will show up as dark spots on the mattress, especially in the crevices or on the box springs.
 The waste can also be found in other areas of the bedroom or house where these little nuisances like to live.

-How Long Does it Take for Bed Bug Bites to Appear?
+How Long Does it Take for Bites to Appear?

 Most people will show signs of a bite in the morning after getting the bite.
 The initial bite presents as a red welt similar to a mosquito bite but smaller.